Registered battlefield: Identification of battlefields

+Registered battlefields are represented on Ordnance Survey maps by a crossed swords symbol alongside the year of conflict.

 List of historic battlefields

 The UK Battlefields Trust claims that there are more than 500 historic battlefields and other fields of conflict in England up to the Jacobite risings of the 18th century.
 It is gradually compiling a UK "Fields of Conflict" database in collaboration with Historic Scotland, Leeds University and English Heritage.
 An independent Scottish Battlefields Trust was established in 2015 to protect, promote and interpret the battlefield heritage of Scotland.